 If you’ve been searching for maintenance management software, no doubt you’ve come across the term CMMS.
 What is a CMMS?
 CMMS is an acronym for computerized maintenance management system or computerized maintenance management software.
 Though CMMS is used to describe the category of software designed for maintenance management, it also refers to the software itself.
-To better understand this, let’s break down what a CMMS is piece by piece:
+To better understand this, let’s break down each word in the CMMS acronym:

 - Computerized – Stored on or processed by a computer.